florianstancioiu/mortgage-repayment-calculator/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Component decorators](https://storybook.js.org/docs/writing-stories/decorators#component-decorators) - This helped me set slot content to the Button component in Storybook
+- [Vue 3 with Typescript 'Could Not Find A Declaration File'](https://stackoverflow.com/a/78137284/12159189) - This helped me debug an issue with a story file

 ## Author